Outset

 Patagonia mountain trip across the year

-Read this as a broad planning map for Patagonia mountain trip.
-It shows how the place tends to shift through the year, not exact local weather or a best-month ranking.
+Use this as a broad overview of how Patagonia mountain trip changes through the year.
+It shows likely seasonal patterns, not exact weather or a simple best-month ranking.

 Alpine / cold mountain